 An extrasolar planet was confirmed to be orbiting the star in June 2006.
 The planet, Pollux b, has a mass at least 2.3 times that of Jupiter and an orbital period of 590 days.

 Alhena, Gamma Geminorum, is another bright star in Gemini.
-With an apparent magnitude of 1.915, it is easily visible to the naked eye.
+With an apparent magnitude of 1.915, it is easily visible to the unaided eye.
 The star is approximately 109 light years distant from Earth.

 Gamma Geminorum is a white subgiant star with the stellar classification A1 IV, It has 2.8 solar masses and 3.3 times the solar radius.
 It is about 123 times more luminous than the Sun.